openskies-sh/aircraftregistry-broker/documents/registration-brokerage-specification.md

 ##### Option C: Data Scraping / Storage Pros and Cons
+Data scraping / storage involves taking a snapshot of the registries and building a "master" database.
+Setting aside the difficulty in achieving this, there are some benefits that need to be explored.

 | Pros  | Cons |
 | ------------- | ------------- |
 | Fastest performance and query response | Data may not be “fresh” |